bartok17/poker/README.md

 # Poker Game - Texas Hold'em version

-This is a simple Texas Hold'em poker game where you (Player 1) play against an AI opponent (Player 2).
+This is a simple Texas Hold'em poker game where you play against an AI opponent .

 ## How to Lunch the game
 To lunch the game you need to run ./poker file that is located in the build directory.
 Ensure that all required libraries are installed.